Header Ad Section

 Disadvantages

-• Can be slower than native SQL for complex queries.
+• ORM could be slower than native SQL for complex queries as it do some internal process such as data binding etc.

-• Limited performance optimization in highly specific scenarios.
+• Limited performance optimisation in highly specific scenarios.

 Keywords: ORM, ORM Tools, Object Relational Mapping, Relational Databases, Object-Oriented Programming, OOP, Object Model, RDBMS, What is ORM, How ORM Works, Hibernate, JPA, Hibernate vs JPA, Use Cases of ORM, Pros & Cons of ORM, Java, Python, PHP, .NET